Hydragon516/Conference-Deadlines/README.md

 <h1>Conference-Deadlines-Crawler</h1>
 <p>This repository contains code that crawls deadline information for various computer science conferences.
-Conference names, rankings, deadlines, and links are crawled from Guide2Research.
+Conference names, rankings, deadlines, and links are crawled from <a href="https://www.guide2research.com/topconf/machine-learning">Guide2Research</a>.
 Conferences up to the top 100 are displayed and the table below will be updated in the future.</p>

 |    |   rank | name       |   deadline | link                                           |
 |---:|-------:|:-----------|-----------:|:-----------------------------------------------|